cilium/cilium/Documentation/bpf.rst

        7fffb885e09c ret_from_fork (/lib/modules/4.10.0+/build/vmlinux)

-The stack trace recorded by ``perf`` will then show the ``bpf_prog_8227addf251b7543()`` symbol as part of the call trace, meaning the BPF program with the tag ``8227addf251b7543`` was related to the ``kfree_skb`` event, and such program was attached to netdevice ``em1`` on the ingress hook as shown by tc.
+The stack trace recorded by ``perf`` will then show the ``bpf_prog_8227addf251b7543()`` symbol as part of the call trace, meaning that the BPF program with the tag ``8227addf251b7543`` was related to the ``kfree_skb`` event, and such program was attached to netdevice ``em1`` on the ingress hook as shown by tc.

 Introspection
 -------------

-The Linux kernel provides various tracepoints around BPF and XDP that can be used for additional introspection, for example, to trace interactions of user space programs with the bpf system call.
+The Linux kernel provides various tracepoints around BPF and XDP which can be used for additional introspection, for example, to trace interactions of user space programs with the bpf system call.